MOINENGG/AIS2025Intern_MOIN_MANKAR/README.md

    - data of students acoording to their name , year and department
    - Styled the table with borders and background colors for better readability.

+DAY 2

+-Created my own multimedia html page
+-consists of image,video and audio with controls